jhwong97/wqd7008-distributed-computing-project/README.md

     *Notes: If the above approach does not rectify the issue with missing components, consider exploring alternative troubleshooting techniques*

 ### Setting Up Network File System (NFS)
-NFS is used to allow the system to share the directoris and files with others over a network.
+NFS is used to allow the system to share the directories and files with others over a network.
 In this setup, the Submission Host functions as the NFS Server, while the Execution Hosts act as the Clients.

 The setup procedures are as below (Reference from this [guide](https://ubuntu.com/server/docs/service-nfs)):